JakeRoggenbuck/efcl/README.md

 ## Why?

 Here is a flamegraph of the [auto-clock-speed](https://github.com/JakeRoggenbuck/auto-clock-speed) project.
 In green is the time it takes for colored text to render.
+That is just over 9% of runtime cpu is taken by color formatting.

 ![image](https://user-images.githubusercontent.com/35516367/201438554-a3c7bd63-2810-4140-a457-da8eff267d21.png)